Inspired from Android A/B system updates mechanism.

 This A/B solution can work with any bootloader, I use systemd-boot for now.

-Systemd-boot entry for @a in /efi/loader/entries/boota.conf:
+Systemd-boot entry for @a in /efi/loader/entries/a.conf:

 title Boot A

-linux /boota/vmlinuz-linux
+linux /a/vmlinuz

-initrd /boota/initramfs-linux.img
+initrd /a/initrd

 options rootflags=subvol=@a/@ quiet